-During theadministrative check the following will be assessed:
+During the [opening and ]administrative check the following will be assessed:

-• If the conceptnotesatisfies all the criteria specified in the checklist in Annex A.1, Instructions of the grant application form.
+- [If the deadline has been met.
+Otherwise, the application will be automatically rejected.] - If the concept note satisfies all the criteria specified in the checklist in Annex A.1, Instructions of the grant application form.
 This includes also an assessment of the eligibility of the action.
-If any of the requested information is missing or is incorrect, the application maybe rejected on that sole basis and the application will not be evaluated further.
+If any of the requested information is missing or is incorrect, the application may be rejected on that sole basis and the application will not be evaluated further.